 Fixed costs in shell construction are one of the key challenges in construction projects.
 They are incurred regardless of construction progress and can increase further due to delays or inefficient processes.
 Whether it's crane hire, containers or personnel costs - each of these areas offers potential savings if they are planned and implemented carefully.
 In this article, we shed light on the most common fixed costs in shell construction, provide specific numerical examples and show how optimized processes can reduce these costs.

 Cranes are the backbone of every construction site and drive construction progress.
 At the same time, they are one of the biggest fixed costs.
-A top-slewing crane costs between 6,000 and 8,000 euros per month.
-Added to this are the personnel costs for a crane operator, who costs around 6,000 euros per month.
+A top-slewing crane costs between EUR 6,000 and 8,000 per month.
+Added to this are the personnel costs for a crane operator, who costs around EUR 6,000 per month.

-With a project volume of 8 million euros and three cranes, this results in average fixed costs of 25,000 euros per month.
+With a project volume of EUR 8 million and three cranes, this results in average fixed costs of EUR 25,000 per month.

 To reduce these costs, it makes sense to optimize crane logistics.
 Precise planning, whereby the cranes are only rented for as long as necessary, and needs-based scheduling can significantly reduce rental and personnel costs.

 Containers are indispensable for the smooth running of a construction project.
 They serve as offices, storage space or sanitary facilities.
-The rental costs vary depending on the type of container: office containers cost between 240 and 450 euros per month, storage containers between 80 and 170 euros and sanitary containers between 230 and 380 euros.
+The rental costs vary depending on the type of container: office containers cost between EUR 240 and 450 per month, storage containers between EUR 80 and 170 and sanitary containers between EUR 230 and 380.

-For a medium-sized construction project with a volume of around 20 million euros and 20 to 35 containers, this results in fixed costs of 4,000 to 13,200 euros per month.
+For a medium-sized construction project with a volume of around EUR 20 million and 20-35 containers, this results in fixed costs of EUR 4,000 to 13,200 per month.

 A regular needs analysis helps to reduce the number of containers required and save costs without jeopardizing the infrastructure of the construction site.